taylorsw04/FluidFramework/packages/dds/tree/src/schema-stored/Stored and View Schema.md

 # Definitions

 -   `stored data` : data stored in the Fluid container by the tree dds.
--   `stored schema` : a set of constraints it is valid to assume the `stored data` meets, and that must be maintained when editing (including through conflicts) by the tree dds itself.
+-   `stored schema` : a set of constraints that the `stored data` can be assumed to meet, and that must be maintained when editing (including through conflicts) by the tree dds itself.
     All users of the tree must agree on this if they are editors.
     Any changes to this must be sequenced as Fluid ops.
     Generally implemented by storing schema information (or references to immutable publicly available schema information) in the tree dds itself.